shamsulhaqHaqyar/shamsulhaqHaqyar/README.md

 ---

 ### **Senf.af — LMS for Students**
-A structured LMS for curriculum content, reporting, student learning, learning materials in Dari and Pashto from Grade 7 to Grade 12.
+A structured LMS for curriculum content, activities, student learning, learning materials in Dari and Pashto from Grade 7 to Grade 12.
 👉 [Visit Senf.af](https://senf.af/)

 ---